 To receive credit for NURS 322, students must complete and submit all of the required assignments, including conference participation, and achieve a composite grade of at least C (64 percent).
-Effective January 1, 2010, all papers submitted must follow the guidelines of the APA Publication Manual (6th ed.)
-(2010).
+All papers submitted must follow the guidelines of the current APA publication manual.

 The assignments and weighting of the composite grade is as follows:

 |Assignment 1 - Postcard From the Future (Paper)||20%|

 |Assignment 2 - Appropriate Use of Health Information (Paper)||30%|

 |Assignment 3 - Website Critique (Paper)||30%|

 |Assignment 4 - Conference Forum Participation||20%|